 To create a new Score Setting right-click in the project view and press Dypsloom -> RhythmTimeline -> Score Setting.

 The Score Manager and Score Settings are quite flexible and allow many different set ups that should accommodate most users.
+But in some cases you may want more.
 As the Score Settings is separate from the main core systems it can easily be replaced by your own custom score manager if required.

 API